Galactitol-1-phosphate 5-dehydrogenase

-Thus, the two substrates of this enzyme are galactitol-1-phosphate and NAD^{+}, whereas its 3 products are L-tagatose 6-phosphate, NADH, and H^{+}.
+The two substrates of this enzyme are galactitol-1-phosphate and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its 3 products are L-tagatose 6-phosphate (shown in its open-chain keto form), reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is galactitol-1-phosphate:NAD^{+} oxidoreductase.
 This enzyme participates in galactose metabolism.
 It employs one cofactor, zinc.